JNP-Solutions/Slacken/README.md

 bracken -d standard-224c/std_35_31_s7_bracken -r 150 -i sample0_c0.15_classified/all_kreport.txt  -o sample0_c0.15_classified/all_bracken
 ```

-After Slacken has terminated, there may sometimes be some temporary files in `slacken_scratch`.
-It is safe to delete these.
+After Slacken has terminated, there will sometimes be some temporary files in `slacken_scratch`
+(in the location you specified as `SLACKEN_DATA`).
+They can be deleted.

 #### Perform dynamic (2-step) classification, optionally with Bracken: